Every customer is different. And you wouldn't expect your sales team to say the same thing to every customer.

 3. Where personalisation comes in

-1) JRNY conversation engines can profile leads into categories using psychographics.
+1) JRNY digital assistants can profile leads into categories using psychographics.
 It also uses information shared through the user’s social profile itself.
 This all happens as soon as a user starts the conversation.
 The engine then delivers personalised responses instantly - saving time and the ‘customer cattle mentality’.

 2) The engine picks up the conversation where it left off remembering the personal preferences and profiling from previously, which is virtually impossible for humans to do in a call centre when they’re dealing with so many people.
 Again, saving the customer time and making them feel valued.

 3) The third way that a conversation engine assists personalisation might come as a surprise to you.
-By employing a JRNY AI conversation engine, staff are freed up from the constant influx of queries and can better deal with the complex cases.
+By employing a JRNY digital assistant, staff are freed up from the constant influx of queries and can better deal with the complex cases.
 Staff can give more time to these customers and deliver better solutions - making the customer feel valued and coming away thinking: “Golly gosh, that was a great customer experience”.

 4. Don’t just sell to customers like individuals, market that way too